Irish Studies Resources

 Among Hesburgh Special Collections are the personal library of Captain Francis O’Neill, the Vienken and Michael Foot Collections of Jonathan Swift and the collection of Edmund Burke’s bibliographer, William B. Todd.
 The Loeber Collection forms the basis for the Irish Fiction Collection, possibly the most wide-ranging Irish fiction collection in the world, and a further Loeber Collection of Irish periodicals was acquired in 2016.
 The Irish theatre collection includes twentieth century programs and scripts, and printed plays from earlier centuries.

-Manuscript collections include the papers of writer Patrick McCabe, the archive of Arlen House Publishers, a collection of J. J. O’Kelly’s papers and a collection of Robert Lynd’s letters.
-For more information on Special Collections, see the Rare Books and Special Collectons website.
+Manuscript collections include the papers of writer Patrick McCabe, the archives of Arlen House Publishers, a collection of J. J. O’Kelly’s papers and a collection of Robert Lynd’s correspondence.

 R. C. Sweetman Reading Room

 The R. C. Sweetman Reading Room provides books, CDs, instructional tapes, and Irish studies journals to faculty, fellows and students of Ireland at the University of Notre Dame.
 Its over 1000 volumes are organized by topic: Drama, Folklore, History and Politics, Literary Criticism, Music, Poetry, and Prose.
 The Reading Room receives The Irish Times, in addition to domestic newspapers.